anakreon/ctu-kbe-lab3/README.md

   **task9.test.js**
   - runs `getXorKey` method with each of the plaintext/ciphertext combinations in order to calculate the keys
+  - runs `hex2txt` method to convert the hex value of key into plaintext value

 Keys
   - K<sub>1</sub>